bryantm1123/Gifty/README.md

 # Gifty
-Gifty is a simple gif browser with a detail view connected to the Giphy API
+Gifty is a simple gif browser connected to the Giphy API.
+Browse gifs and tap your favorites to see them in full screen.